 - To allow documentation of effort and appropriate expenditure of external funding in the event of an audit.

 - To determine whether the requested funding will realistically cover the cost of the proposed research, particularly with regard to modular budgets.

 - To collect data relevant to applying for core support grants.

 - To assure that the School is appropriately compensated for staff and faculty effort devoted to research.

-This submission policy enables ADRFA staff to provide increasingly detailed, and improved, reviews as well as facilitate with revisions that might be necessary prior to submitting the proposal to the granting agency.
+This submission policy enables ADRFA staff to provide detailed reviews, as well as facilitate with revisions, that might be necessary prior to submitting the proposal to the granting agency.
 As funding for grants becomes increasingly competitive, the ADRFA office strives to make every effort to ensure that all non-scientific details in research proposals are adequately addressed.
 SIU School of Medicine faculty/staff are also encouraged to meet with ADRFA staff at least one week before their proposal is due at the funding agency.

 All federal funding agencies have converted to the Grants.gov system for proposal submissions.
 Check our guidelines page and get familiar with the system for submitting federal grant applications.
 Grants.gov's home page has lots of helpful resources, including a FAQs page, a tutorial, a training demonstration on how to complete an application package, and a user guide.